 Her academic activity is largely focused on translational research where her main areas of interest are early arthritis and spondyloarthritis including psoriatic arthritis, with a special focus on the role of imaging biomarkers and biologic therapies.

 Dr Marzo-Ortega has published extensively in high-impact journals and has written multiple chapters in text books.
 She currently combines her clinical activity with an active membership of different working groups within EULAR and OMERACT.
-Helena is a founding member and trustee of the British Society for Rheumatology (BRITSpA); a member of the Executive Committee of ASAS; a member of the Heberden Committee of the British Society for Rheumatology and sits on the Medical Advisory Board of the UK National Ankylosing Spondylitis patient Society (NASS) and the Spondylitis Association of America (SAA).
+Helena is a member of the Executive Committee of ASAS; a member of the Heberden Committee of the British Society for Rheumatology and sits on the Medical Advisory Board of the UK National Ankylosing Spondylitis patient Society (NASS) and the Spondylitis Association of America (SAA).
 She is also member of the steering committee of the Leeds Female Leaders Network, which aims to bring and support women into academia.
 Helena has been part of the Scientific Committee of the International Spondylarthritides Congress since 2008 and was co-President of the 11thInternational Congress in Gent in 2018.

 Karl Gaffney (MB, BCh, BAO Hons, FRCPI, FRCP) has been a Consultant Rheumatologist in Norwich since 1995 where he has established a large multisciplinary service for over 1000 patients with axial SpA (including AS).He has also been Clinical Director for Rheumatology services since 2009.
 He is chairman of the British Society for Rheumatology axial SpA Biologics Guidelines Committee, medical advisor and trustee of the National Ankylosing Spondylitis Society (NASS), and a founder member and treasurer of BRITSpA.
 He has also represented the BSR and NASS at the National Institute of Clinical Excellence (NICE) appraisals of anti-TNF therapies since 2007.